jackokaiser/vanlab/content/blogs/en_2022-summary.md

 cover: https://res.cloudinary.com/vanderfool/image/upload/v1672414701/2022-trip/2022_map.png
 ---

 We have traveled much less in 2022 than in 2021.
 This is mostly due to our current sedentarization project (as well as overall increased workload).
-We have spent much more time at my mother's place, to study real estate our possibilities in Alsace.
+We have spent much more time at my mother's place, to study the state of real estate in Alsace.

+I've shared some pictures of the trip on our [instagram page](https://www.instagram.com/vanderfool.fr/).
+In this blog post, I provide a review of our year 2022 in numbers.

 <iframe src="https://www.google.com/maps/d/embed?mid=1zIMbDHp3morNo-bFDd_oMll2tcrwREM&ehbc=2E312F" width="640" height="480" style="width:100%;"></iframe>

 ## The trips

-Our first trip of the year was related to this project.
+Our first trip of the year was related to our sedentarization project.
 We left three weeks in mid-April, first driving to Nanteau-sur-Lunain near Paris.
-There, we helped out Jean to self-build his own house using the [EcoCocon](https://ecococon.eu/fr/) straw panel system, which we were also considering for us.
+There, we helped out Jean to self-build his own house using the [EcoCocon](https://ecococon.eu/) straw panel system, which we were also considering for us.
 We returned home over Wissembourg, and spent some days at the Ecolieu Langenberg.
 This Ecolieu consists of a German/French collective, sharing an old castle in the wood near the border.
 We have helped them plastering a straw wall with adobe and laying a parquet floor in a renovated apartment.